irit2607/irit2607/README.md

 - 📫 How to reach me <a href="https://linkedin.com/in/https://www.linkedin.com/in/irit-kushwaha-2607/" target="blank">**Linkedln**</a> / <a href="iritkushwaha2607@gmail.com" target="blank">**Gmail**</a>

-- ⚡ Fun fact Enjoying familylife and learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.
+- ⚡ Fun fact Enjoying family life and learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.

 <h3 align="left">Connect with me:</h3>